Alipakkr/PetPals/README.md

  - ├─ frontend/

-## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]

-## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
 For BE/FS projects, guide the reviewer how to check mongodb schema etc.